The traditional fishing town of Brixham is tucked away in the green hills of South Devon, along the spectacular...

 Scorriton, near Buckfastleigh

 Wisteria Cottage is a characterful dog-friendly property that sleeps 2.
-Located in Scorriton, a working dairy farm village set on the east edge of Dartmoor, this countryside getaway provides the ideal base for a couple looking to explore the great outdoors.
+Located in Scorriton, a working dairy farm village set on the east edge of Dartmoor, this countryside getaway provides the ideal base for a couple looking to explore the wealth of Dartmoor day trips and the great outdoors.

 Find out more about Wisteria Cottage, here.

-This delightful grade II listed cottage is in a wonderful location in the village of Churchstow, within an easy drive of Bantham Beach, Salcombe, Dartmouth and even Dartmoor.
+This delightful grade II listed cottage is in a wonderful location in the village of Churchstow, within an easy drive of Bantham Beach, Salcombe, Dartmouth and a variety of Dartmoor day trips.
 Finished to an excellent standard, this is a fabulous base for a family with a dog, looking for a rural bolthole – complete with wood burning stove!